 Millions of people have animals that they love dearly.
 They can provide companionship when seemingly no one else will, and seem to know nothing but love.
-It only makes sense then that most have at some point asked the question, “Is there a pet heaven?"
+A pet can quickly - and seemingly easily - win their way into the hearts of those around them, and their innocent and simple natures can certainly have a greatly calming effect on our minds.
+It can seem that any and all pets have a way of being wise beyond their years, as they seem to truly enjoy the small wonders of life, almost better than we do.
+Studies have even shown that those who own pets are less likely to be depressed or have anxiety or insomnia, just to demonstrate how much of an impact these loving creatures can have on us.
+To many pet parents, a pet can seem more like a furry angel on earth than a being of lesser intelligence than us.
+It only makes sense then, that most have at some point asked the question - especially upon the loss of a pet - “Is there a pet heaven?"
 Disney brought the question, “Is there a pet heaven,” to the forefront of many people’s minds with the 1989 animated film, “All Dogs Go to Heaven.”
 The movie centers around a repentant dog, “Charlie Barker,” working hard to get into heaven.
 Not long after that, a poll was taken by ABC News, finding that 47% of Americans say yes to the question, “Is there a pet heaven?"

 Since then, a flurry of poems, essays, and other writings have expounded upon this idea.
 One of the most famous is “Do Pets Go to Heaven,” by Dr. Moira Anderson Allen.
 While not taking a position on the question, “Is there a pet heaven,” she said that God takes care of his animals, and that they offer lessons in love and compassion, which could also be used in heaven.
 The Bible’s discussion of heaven overall is somewhat sparse.
 It is however revealed that heaven is a place of great beauty, made so by the goodness of God, who resides there.
 It also reveals that there will be animals of a sort in heaven.
 This however begs the question, “Is there a pet heaven?”
 Since animals in general are incapable of being either moral or immoral, per-say, only in accord with what their instincts tell them, it would seem to mean that they cannot but go to heaven.
 Equally important to the question, “Is there a pet heaven,” is the question of, if it does exist, what pet heaven looks like.
 Perhaps it is a place with hands constantly there to give scratches to the departed animal, just where he wants them.
 Or maybe pet heaven is a place filled with cookies and bones for dogs, and scratching posts and fine cat food for cats.
 Since many animals think of themselves as humans, maybe it is a place where they finally get the chance to live out a dream, and live as people.